hwaweru/week2work/README.md

 ## Technologies Used

-Languages used include HTML and CSS.
+Languages used include HTML,Javascript CSS(Bootstrap).
 I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.

 ## Support and contact details